Settlement agreement negotiations – a guide for employees

 Staying on the job until the negotiations are complete means that your employer will be devoting time and resources to dealing with your matter, and there is normally an objective cost to this that your employer will, rationally, want to avoid.

-3. Ask for an ‘off the record’ conversation
+Ask for an ‘off the record’ conversation with your employer

 Can I negotiate a settlement agreement?

-Absolutely you can and, as below, you should almost always look to negotiate your settlement agreement.
+Absolutely you can and, as below, you should almost always look to negotiate settlement agreement terms.

 Think carefully about who to negotiate with at your employer.
 If you’re a senior executive with good connections to the Board or senior management then it may be more productive for you to negotiate directly with the Board, or another senior executive – even executives are human, and if you approach them directly you may be able to exercise political connections that can help you negotiate your settlement agreement.